jaredsinclair/JTSCursorMovement/README.md

 ## Usage

-Setting up JTSCursorMovement is three lines of code: an import, a strong reference, and a one-line initializer.
+Setting up JTSCursorMovement is easy: an import, a strong reference, and a one-line initializer.

 ```objc
 #import "JTSCursorMovement.h"